Franklyn Bliss Snyder Professor of English Literature

 - University Hall 323

-Shannon is the author of Sovereign Amity: Figures of Friendship in Shakespearean Contexts (Chicago, 2002), which concerns early modern appropriations of classical friendship.
-This tradition called the friend “another self” and two friends “one soul in two bodies.”
-It also cast new light on the entanglements of gender and autonomy.
-Detailing the divergence between rules about agency and consent in the friendship pair (a utopian experiment in micro-polity) and precepts concerning disinterestedness and the public good in the bureaucratic institutions of the body politic and monarchy, the book describes a new, ethical separation between political subjects and state authority, between private and public actors, at the onset of modernity.
+Shannon is the author of Sovereign Amity: Figures of Friendship in Shakespearean Contexts (Chicago, 2002), which considers the re-purposing of classical friendship ideals in early modernity.
+The classical tradition cast the friend as “another self” and two friends as “one soul in two bodies.”
+Renaissance revivals of these figures shed new light on the entanglements of gender and self-governance in the era of Elizabeth I. Agency and consent were elevated and re-imagined within the friendship pair (itself a utopian experiment in micro-polity), even as new precepts about disinterestedness, fiduciary trust, and bureaucratic neutrality evolved in reckonings of government.
+Sovereign Amity shows an emerging categorical separation between political subjects and state authority -- between private persons and public actors -- at the onset of modernity.

 Her second book pursues similar constitutional questions beyond the border of a single species.
 The Accommodated Animal: Cosmopolity in Shakespearean Locales (Chicago, 2013) asks how relations across species were understood before the Cartesian confinement of nonhumans within a privative, beast-machine doctrine and the modern nominalization “the animal” to which it gave rise.
 Exploring sixteenth-century readings of classical natural history and of the biblical narrative in Genesis, it traces attributions of stakeholdership, prerogative, perfection, rule, and entitlement to animals within a larger zootopian constitution.
 Despite a chorus of contrary claims (echoing from Aristotle to Hobbes to Agamben), early modern writers framed cross-species relations in a fundamentally political idiom.
 Montaigne describes humans and animals as “fellow-brethren and compeers”; Shakespeare contemplates the claims of Arden’s deer as “native burghers of this desert city.”
 This comparative political accommodation of animals also fuels a sharp zoographic critique of humankind: among creatures, man is not only “the most miserable and fraile” -- he plays the “tyrant,” too.
 Engaging early modern literature, theology, natural history, law, and anatomy, The Accommodated Animal documents a vision of cosmopolity in which stakeholdership was not confined to a human limit.
 It ends by analyzing the theatrics of seventeenth-century experimentation to suggest how this vision would be extinguished.